-PGR weed has been gaining a whole lot of popularity in recent times and what most people are not noticing is the sheer number of risks associated with it.
-For people wondering what is PGR weed, PGR stands for Plant Growth Regulators, which means PGR weed is usually grown with the help of these artificial regulators.
+PGR weed has been gaining a whole lot of popularity in recent times, and what most people are not noticing is the sheer number of risks associated with it.
+For people wondering what PGR weed is, PGR stands for Plant Growth Regulators, which means PGR weed is usually grown with the help of these artificial regulators.

 These are used for regulating the maturation of plants.
-For instance, how ripe the plant is, how much do the plant weighs, and information like that.
-The PGR in weed is added for fattening up marijuana buds for increasing both the density and weight.
+For instance, how much the plant is, how much do the plant weighs, and information like that.
+The PGR in weed is added for fattening up marijuana buds for increasing both their density and weight.
 As a result, the price of the buds also goes up, deceiving so many customers in the process.

 About PGR Weed

 PGR weed has proven to be extremely beneficial in terms of financial profits to marijuana growers.
 However, on the contrary, the same weed has proven to be very harmful to people smoking it.
 In fact, there are several data and infographics available all over the internet to prove that PGR weed has adverse health impacts.

 The PGRs commonly used in marijuana are as follows,

 The reason why Paclobutrazol is used commonly in weed is that it has an attribute to elongate the bud.
 As a result, these are used for packing all the cells in the cannabis more tightly as well as more densely.
 But, at the same time, it also obstructs the terpenes from developing in the plant, thereby reducing its capability for producing THC.